tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 {lang="python",linenos=off}
 	path('profile/<username>/', views.ProfileView.as_view(), name='profile'),

-Note the inclusion of a `username` variable which is matched to anything after `/profile/` -- meaning that the URL `/rango/profile/maxwelld90/` would yield a `username` of `maxwelld90`.
+Note the inclusion of a `username` variable which is matched to anything after `/profile/`.
+This means that the URL `/rango/profile/maxwelld90/` would have a `username` of `maxwelld90`.
 This is in turn passed to the `get()` or `post()` methods in our class-based view as parameter `username`.
 This is how we are able to determine what user has been requested.

 ### Tweaking the Base Template
 Everything should be now working as expected -- but how can users access the new functionality?
 We can provide a link by modifying Rango's `base.html` template.
 Find the series of `<li>` elements that you created earlier in the book that comprise the navigation bar.
 Add a new link to allow users to jump to their `Profile` -- ensuring that this link is *only visible when a user is logged in (authenticated).* If that is the case, what template conditional statement does the following link need to be placed within?